 About Chapelside

 The immediate backdrop here of the Lake District fells is always the primary consideration in design and planting choices.
 Key elements are the enclosing field walls, together with the creative use of stone more widely, often with water.
-Winds are certainly harassing, but you couldn’t wish to be snug in sheltering rooms in such a fine setting.
-Just look across and through the beds and borders or over the big pond to the hills close by.
+Winds are certainly harassing, but you couldn’t wish to be in sheltering rooms in such a fine setting.
+Just look across and through the beds and borders or over the pond to the hills close by.

 In Claire Takacs’s book Dreamscapes, a glorious photographic gallery of gardens worldwide, much the smallest featured is Chapelside.
 The listed farmhouse, fine barns and outbuildings